duyduong/interactive_webview/README.md

 - iOS: you can access this handler by using `webkit.messageHandlers.native`
 - Android: you can access this handler by using `window.native`

-So you only need to check which is available in the webview, for example:
+So you only need to check which one is available in the webview, for example:

 ```javascript
 const nativeCommunicator = typeof webkit !== 'undefined' ? webkit.messageHandlers.native : window.native;